l3uddz/traktarr/README.md

 - popular
 - trending

-Furthermore, watchlist and other types of list from multiple users are supported.
+Furthermore, watchlists and custom list from multiple users are supported.

 # Requirements